 In order to do this, we rely on parents as partners in their children's education.
 It is important to realize that as an international community, we come from many different backgrounds, with different cultural norms and styles of communication.
 However, as a part of this community, we share certain values.
-It is our expectation that every member of the Village Community act with respect, honesty, trustworthiness, fairness, and equity.
-These qualities are the foundation for how we approach our work, our learning, our collaborations, and are shared Village Middle School family.
+It is our expectation that every member of the Village Community act with respect, integrity, determination, and purpose.
+These qualities are the foundation for how we approach our work, our learning, our collaborations, and are shared by every Village Middle School family.